Foot & Ankle Specialties

 Ankle Pain - Sprain

 Ankle pain may be caused from an unnatural twisting or force on the ankle or bones, or may be due to a ankle sprain.
 The ankle pain may cause redness, swelling, stiffness and warmth in the affected area.
-Other possible problems can include arthritis, or tendinitis.
+Other possible problems can include tendinitis.

 Ingrown toenails most commonly occur on the big toe and are caused by pressure that drives the edge of the nail into the surrounding skin.
 Ingrown toenails can result from improper nail trimming, injuries, or fungal infections and can be very painful.